Zero Lyapunov Exponents in Transitive Skew-products of Iterated Function Systems: Ergodic non-hyperbolic measure with full support

-The property of full support of the measure was not directly proven in~\cite{GI}.
-This property was obtained later in~\cite{BBD13} by spreading the sequence of periodic points in the ambient space and using results from~\cite{BD}.
-We replicate these ideas here to demonstrate the above result.
+The method of approximation by periodic orbits, introduced in~\cite{GI}, is a central tool for constructing the non-hyperbolic invariant measures in the above theorem.
+However, the property of full support of the limit measure was not directly proven in~\cite{GI}.
+This property was obtained later in~\cite{BBD13} for skew products with higher dimensional fiber space by spreading the sequence of periodic points in the ambient space using previous results from~\cite{BD}.
+In what follows, we replicate these ideas to demonstrate the above~theorem.

-It is not difficult to see that properties (ii) and (iii) in the preceding theorem are open in the $C^1$ topology.
-This means that every $C^1$-close IFS still satisfies these properties.
-However, property (i) is not generally open.
-Despite this, it was established in~\cite{BFMS16} that if $\mathscr{F}$ is both minimal and forward expanding, then it is also minimal in a $C^1$-robust sense.
-Since the minimality of $\mathscr{F}$ implies the transitivity of $F=\sigma\ltimes \mathscr{F}$, c.f.~\cite[Remark~4.4 and Theorem~6.1]{BC23}, we arrive at the following remark: